This post may contain affiliate links. Read my full disclosure policy.

 - Garnish: fresh Italian parsley, grated Romano or Parmesan cheese, or a drizzle olive oil

-- Cut squash in half, scrape out seeds with a spoon and place open side down, on a parchment-lined baking sheet in the oven and roast for 30- 40 minutes (depending on size) or until knife tender.
+- Cut squash in half widthwise, place open side down, on a parchment-lined baking sheet in the oven and roast for 30- 40 minutes (depending on size) or until knife tender.
 Turn on their sides, allowing steam to escape, continue roasting 5-10 minutes, so they dry out a bit.

 - While the squash is roasting make the Eggplant Puttanesca sauce.

-- Add crushed tomatoes, a generous splash of wine, chili flakes, salt, pepper, and simmer on low heat 5-10 more minutes.
+- Add crushed tomatoes, a generous splash of wine, chili flakes, salt, pepper, Italian herbs, and simmer on low heat 5-10 more minutes.
 Add capers and olives.

-- When squash is tender, scoop the seeds out- then scoop out spaghetti squash strands into a bowl and fluff and toss well with salt, pepper and 1 tablespoon olive oil.
+- When spaghetti squash is tender, scoop the seeds out- then scoop out spaghetti squash strands into a bowl, and fluff and toss well with salt, pepper and 1 tablespoon olive oil.

 - Divide among bowls and top with the eggplant puttanesca.
 Sprinkle with fresh Italian parsley and grated cheese (optional) or drizzle olive oil.